MarcusPeixe/65C02java/README.md

 # 65C02java

 == EMULATOR COMPLETED ==
-Currently it was only tested with Klaus Dormann's test suite, and passed :)
+Currently it was only tested with Klaus Dormann's test suite, and it passed :)